-Issue no error when the data is not present in the current device memory.
+Issue no error when the data is not present on the device.

-The data movement will execute asynchronously with the local thread on the corresponding async queue.
+The data movement will execute asynchronously with the encountering thread on the corresponding async queue.

 The data movement will not begin execution until all actions on the corresponding async queue(s) are complete.